-Texas Theft Crimes have mostly been combined into a single Theft offense in the Texas Penal Code.
-Texas does not have separate offenses for “larceny,” “embezzlement,” “theft by false pretext,” “extortion” or “receiving or concealing stolen property.”
+Texas Theft Crimes have been mostly combined into a single offense in the Texas Penal Code called, simply, “Theft.”
+Texas does not have separate offenses called “larceny,” “embezzlement,” “theft by false pretext,” “extortion” or “receiving or concealing stolen property” like other states have.
 These offenses were consolidated into the singular “Theft” offense.
-Learn more about the general Theft offense

 However, there are also several other offenses that involve the act of theft, such as Robbery and Burglary.
 In addition, there are a few other more specialized theft offense.

 The list below includes Theft Crimes in Texas and crimes involving Theft.

 - PC 30.02 – Burglary

 - PC 30.03 – Burglary of Coin-Operated or Coin Collection Machines